Level-Up Your Disaster Recovery Plan: Prepare with Our Assessment Tool

 Your documentation consists of loosely sketched guidelines or is completely reactive, making disaster recovery planning difficult to measure.
 You won’t know the cost of system downtime.

 You have documentation with clear recovery procedures.
 Your recovery point and recovery time objectives (RPO and RTO) are aligned with your business needs.

 However, you may still encounter surprises during a recovery operation.
 For example, your DR team may scramble to resolve a recovery problem because the IT department failed to change the backups when you replaced one of your servers.

 With proper, regular testing, these types of problems can be identified and corrected before a crisis impacts your organization’s reputation and bottom line.

-Level Four: Prepared
+Level Four: Resilient

 Your DR program integrates detailed recovery procedures with your periodically reviewed business continuity plan.
 Senior management fully endorses the IT DR planning process, and senior managers periodically attend your DR tests as observers.